-To make your deployable archive available using MATLAB Production Server, you must copy the deployable archive into the auto_deploy folder in your server instance.
-You can add a deployable archive into the auto_deploy folder of a running server - the server monitors this folder dynamically and processes the deployable archives that are added to the auto_deploy folder.
+For an on-premises server instance, copy the deployable archive into the auto\deploy folder of your server instance.
+You can add a deployable archive into the auto\deploy folder of a running server - the server monitors this folder dynamically and processes the deployable archives that are added to the auto\deploy folder.